comeraperuibe944/JDWebcam/README.md

 ```

 ## Known-Issues

-* Scoring not very accurate
 * Can't change dancers
+* Scoring's not very accurate
+* Multiplayer's not implemented

-If you're a dev, feel free to commit changes and contact me.
+If you're a dev, feel free to implement things, commit changes and contact me.

 ## License